sr99622/libonvif/README.md

 ### Keyboard Shortcuts

 Keyboard shortcuts are available when the file list of the File Panel has the application focus.
-A single click on any file in the list will achieve this focus.
+A single click on any file or folder in the list will achieve this focus.
+Keyboard operations may be significantly faster than using the mouse when browsing through files.

-* Enter
+* <h3>Enter</h3>

   The Enter key can be used to Play the file.
+Note that if another file is currently playing, it will be stopped before the new file starts.

-* Space
+* <h3>Space</h3>

   The space bar can be used to Pause the current file playing.

-* Escape
+* <h3>Escape</h3>

   The Escape key can be used to stop the current file playing.

-* Delete
+* <h3>Delete</h3>

   Files may be deleted by typing the Delete key.
 Multiple files may be deleted simultaneously by selecting multiple files using the Shift or Control keys while selecting.

-* F1
+* <h3>F1</h3>

   The F1 key will show a dialog with file properties.

-* F2
+* <h3>F2</h3>

   Files can be renamed using the F2 key.

-* Right Arrow
+* <h3>Right Arrow</h3>

   The Right Arrow will fast forward the file playing by 10 seconds.

-* Left Arrow
+* <h3>Left Arrow</h3>

   The Left Arrow will rewind the file playing by 10 seconds.

+* <h3>Up Arrow</h3>

+  The Up Arrow will move to the previous file without stopping the current file.
+Use the Enter key to start playing the newly highlighted file.

+* <h3>Down Arrow</h3>

+  The Down Arrow will move to the next file without stopping the current file.
+Use the Enter key to start playing the newly highlighted file.

 ### Progress / Seek Indicator